justinethier/keyva/lsm/Readme.md

 This allows reconstructing the in-memory portion of the tree in the event of service restart for data that has not been flushed to SST yet.

-In our implementation, a separate WAL file is used for each MemTable.
-After a MemTable is written to disk its WAL file is purged.
+In our implementation a separate WAL file is used for each MemTable.
+After a MemTable is written to disk its WAL file is purged, as the data is now retained in persistent storage by an SST.
 This prevents infinite growth of the WAL.
-And the WAL file is not necessary at that point as its data is now retained in persistent storage by the SST.

 ## Sorted String Table